-The key to caring for these patients has to start with hard, medical detective work.
-A doctor’s number one priority should be assuring that aharmful infection isn’t the underlying cause of these symptoms.
+Patients have to start with hard, medical detective work.
+A doctor’s number one priority should be assured that a harmful infection isn’t the underlying cause of these symptoms.

 Tick-borne diseases are the new scourge of modern society.
 These tiny bugs, the size of a pencil eraser, carry different bacteria that can cause a range of symptoms: rashes, anemia, liver dysfunction, heart abnormalities and arthritic or muscle pain.

-The treatment for a tick borne infection is relatively straight-forward.
-The tetracycline family of antibiotics are considered effective and usually given for 2 weeks or up to a month.
+The treatment for a tick-borne infection is relatively straight-forward.
+The tetracycline family of antibiotics is considered effective and usually given for 2 weeks or up to a month.

-The next post in this series I will discuss viruses that can causechronic fatigue.
+In the next post in this series, I will discuss viruses that can cause chronic fatigue.

 – Dr. Dean Mitchell